-Dementia has become a rapidly growing public health problem that affects about 50 million people around the world.
-There are almost 10 million new cases every year, which threatens to triple by 2030.
-As medicine and access to healthcare become better and more prevalent, people are living longer and longer, and the threat of cognitive decline in the later stages of life is a serious concern for everyone.
-As with other diseases, people look to preventative measures, root causes, and vaccines, however, it is very different from dementia and other similar illnesses such as Alzheimer’s disease.
+Dementia has become a rapidly growing public health problem that affects about 50 million people worldwide.
+New research published in The Lancet Public Health estimates the worldwide prevalence of individuals with dementia will increase from 57.4 million in 2019 to 152.8 million in 2050.
+As medicine and access to healthcare become more prevalent, people live longer and longer, and the threat of cognitive decline in the later stages of life is a serious concern for everyone.
+People look to preventative measures, root causes, and vaccines, as with other diseases.
+However, it is very different from dementia and similar illnesses such as Alzheimer’s disease.
+In this particular study, the researchers found improved access to education could cut the increase in dementia patients by 6.2 million by 2050.

-Dementia is very difficult to prevent, there is no vaccine or definitive cause that can be pinpointed to cause the onset of dementia every time.
+Dementia is complicated to prevent, and there is no vaccine or definitive cause that can be pinpointed to cause the onset of dementia every time.
 In some cases, a stroke can be attributed to the reason dementia developed, and there are ways to prevent further decline by lowering their risk of heart disease and another stroke.
-A person may not be showing signs of heart disease or have had a stroke, but there are ways to limit their risk of cognitive decline and dementia simply by making healthier life choices.
+A person may not show signs of heart disease or have had a stroke, but there are ways to limit their risk of cognitive decline and dementia simply by making healthier life choices.

 The WHO (World Health Organisation) released new guidelines on dementia and other cognitive decline diseases that include ways to reduce the possibility of developing them.
 While implementing all of these suggestions will not guarantee that your life will be dementia-free, it will most certainly help, as well as have a positive effect on your overall health and well-being.

-- Physical activity: remain physically active in a way that is safe and appropriate for that person’s age and ability (range of motion, energy, etc.).
+- Physical activity: remain physically active in a safe and appropriate way for that person’s age and ability (range of motion, energy, etc.).

 - Tobacco cessation: stop smoking altogether; tobacco use has been linked to a decline in overall health.